mathiasrichter/shapiro/README.md

 |`--github_token`|The access token for the GitHub repo (if guthub repo and github user parameters are specified).
 If no value is specified, no authentication is used with GitHub (which will limit the number of requests that can be made through the API).|

-Make sure you run `python shapiro_server.py --help`for a full reference of command line parameters (host, port, domain, content dir, log level, default mime type, features, ignore namespaces, index directory, and if needed ssl-parameters).
+Make sure you run `python shapiro_server.py --help`for a full reference of command line parameters (host, port, domain, content dir, log level, default mime type, index directory, and if needed ssl-parameters).